Back to Blog

 Mitigating Privacy Risks of AI

-What can companies do to mitigate AI privacy risks?
-A couple of things to consider, they need to implement robust data protection policies that secure customer data.
-This involves employing stringent encryption methods, conducting regular vulnerability assessments, and implementing strict access controls to prevent unauthorized access to sensitive data.
-Additionally, companies need to adopt a privacy-by-design approach, ensuring that privacy considerations are baked into the design and development of AI technologies from the beginning.
+What can companies do to reduce AI privacy risks?
+A couple of things to consider, they need to implement secure data protection policies that secure customer data.
+This involves employing strict encryption methods, conducting regular safety checks, and implementing strict access controls to prevent unauthorized access to sensitive data.
+Additionally, companies need to adopt a privacy built-in approach, ensuring that privacy considerations are baked into the design and development of AI technologies from the beginning.

 Here are some other key considerations that should be examined further, and that could use more research, guidance, and points of discussion: